Health & Safety

 - Nunavummiut workforce were returned or requested to remain home.
 One of the first measures Baffinland implemented in response to COVID-19 was to return our Nunavummiut home in mid-March with full compensation.
 This proactive decision was taken to help protect our Nunavummiut employees and their communities.
 Nunavut’s medical and health infrastructure throughout the North and more specific, our directly affected communities, are at high risk as there are some limited remedial controls to manage any level of infection.
 That is why we have taken this approach.
 Until confident that we will help eliminate the potential of introducing COVID-19 into these communities, we will stop flying employees from these areas to Site.
 As of April 14, 2020 these employees, currently staying at home have now been put on standby pay rates with full group benefits.
 Reverting to standby wages was not an easy decision to take.
 Baffinland is working on several initiatives to help ensure that we can continue to protect our employees for the longer term.

 - Baffinland’s high-risk (i.e. most vulnerable) employees sent home.
 The Public Health Agency of Canada’s website says that the most susceptible to COVID-19 are those 65 and older with underlying conditions.
 To also help protect this demographic and help eliminate the mine site as a potential point of entry for COVID-19 into the Arctic, our most vulnerable employees with certain underlying medical conditions were also sent home in mid-March (e.g. heart disease, hypertension, diabetes, chronic respiratory diseases, cancer or those who have a compromised immune system from a medical condition or treatment, such as chemotherapy).
 As of April 14, 2020 these employees, currently staying at home have been put on standby rates with full group benefits.
 Standby wages were implemented as we are incurring significant, additional costs as a result of COVID-19 and in order to help manage these additional costs and protect the financial well-being of employees.
 We expect these costs will continue for the foreseeable future and will plan accordingly.
+As of June 8, 2020, these employees who reside outside of Nunavut will be transitioning back to site and will receive full wages.

 The following preventive controls and increased Site health and safety protocols are in place to further aid in reducing the transmission of COVID-19 and other seasonal cold, flu and viruses.
 These include, but are not limited to: